 Comparing Construction (Materials & Quality)

 Helix provides 9 different bed-in-a-box hybrids, each aimed at a specific type of sleeper’s needs.
 There are 6 Luxe versions along with a big-and-tall option.
 We are focusing on the Standard Dusk model, as that is a fairly flexible medium comfort option that should work well for many sleepers.

 This is a foam and coil hybrid that is compressed and boxed when shipped.

-The Standard beds feature two covers, the top one a machine-washable polyester, the bottom a breathable Jersey knit.
+The Standard beds feature two covers, the top one a polyester, the bottom a breathable Jersey knit.
 Luxe beds come with a pillow top and the company’s proprietary Ultra-Cool cover containing phase-changing technology.
-The Standard beds are 10 inches tall, the Luxe versions measure 14 inches.
+The Standard beds are 12 inches tall, the Luxe versions measure 14 inches.

 - The first layer is a 2-inch Helix Dynamic Foam.
 This is polyurethane-blended latex alternative that is designed to gently contour to the body to provide relaxing pressure relief.
 An added layer of Gel Visco foam is included in the Luxe version of this bed.

 - The second layer contains a 1-inch High-Grade Polyfoam that should further enhance this bed’s pressure relieving effects.

-- The third layer holds a 6-inch Wrapped Coil system.
+- The third layer holds a 8-inch Wrapped Coil system.
 The springs are pocketed to allow them to react individually to your weight and movements.
 This section features comfort zones in the Luxe line.

 - The base layer consists of a 1-inch DurDense Foam.
 This should minimize sleep disruption by absorbing motion transfer from the above coils.